Wright-Patt Credit Union

 Wright-Patt Credit Union (WPCU) is a US credit union or financial cooperative headquartered in Beavercreek, Ohio.
 The credit union was originally headquartered in Fairborn, Ohio; however, it relocated in early 2014.
-WPCU is registered as a state-chartered type credit union, is the largest member-owned credit union in Ohio, and is one of the 50 largest credit unions in the United States.
+WPCU is registered as a state-chartered credit union, is the largest member-owned credit union in Ohio, and is one of the 50 largest credit unions in the United States.
 As of February 2022, WPCU has over $7.1 billion in assets, and over 446,000 members.
 WPCU is federally insured by the National Credit Union Administration (NCUA), which insures accounts in federal and most state-chartered credit unions in the United States.
 Deposits with Wright-Patt Credit Union are insured to $250,000.

 History

 The organization that is now Wright-Patt Credit Union was founded in 1932.
 It was during the national economic depression of the early 1930s (the Great Depression) that federal employees at Wright Field (now Wright-Patterson Air Force Base) recognized the need for an “every person” financial institution.
 Since that time, WPCU has become Ohio's largest member-owned credit union and one of the largest in the United States.
 Today, WPCU serves thousands of members from numerous employer and community groups and associations.
 WPCU has been known by the following names since its inception: